Updated: Jul 30

 As always I wish you the best on your journey to YOUR Happily Ever After!

 Ever thought about becoming a South Carolina Officiant?
 Let me teach you!
-Go to www.classicnoireevents.biz/events to purchase your ticket to my Officiant 101 Class!
+Go to https://www.classicnoireevents.biz/coming-soon-03 to get on the waiting list for the winter Officiant training class!